dudizimber/karo-reactions/CONTRIBUTING.md

-# Contributing to Alert Reactions
+# Contributing to Karo Reactions

-Thank you for your interest in contributing to the official Alert Reactions repository!
+Thank you for your interest in contributing to the official Karo Reactions repository!
 This guide will help you create new actions and contribute effectively.

 ## Action Types